ordina-jworks/ordina-jworks.github.io/_posts/2022-10-03-experience-agile-2022.md

 <img alt="Practice does not make perfect" src="{{ '/img/2022-10-03-experience-agile-2022/practice_does_not_make_perfect.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

 The talk started with the explanation of the logical levels model.
-It goes top-down from identity and role, to values and belief, to capability, behavior and environment.
+It goes top-down from identity and role, to values and belief, to capability, behaviour and environment.
 He gave the following example in his current role:

 <img alt="Logical levels example" src="{{ '/img/2022-10-03-experience-agile-2022/logical_levels.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">